AIResponsibly/PaperSummaries/README.md

   <summary>Explainability and Interpretability</summary>

 <p>

+  - [LIME: Local Interpretable Model-Agnostic Explanations - KDD 2016](./Explainability/LIME.md).
+Proposes LIME, a technique to explain the predictions of any classifier by approximating it locally with an interpretable model.

+  - [SHAP: SHapley Additive exPlanations - NeurIPS 2017](./Explainability/SHAP.md).
+Introduces SHAP values, a unified measure of feature importance based on game theory.

   - [A Nutritional Label for Rankings - SIGMOD 2018](./summaries/explainability/Nutritional_Label.md).
 Provides a web-based application called Ranking Facts that generates a "nutritional label" for rankings to enhance transparency, fairness, and stability.

 </p>